chuqiaoshen/Git-Influencer/README.md

 ![Tech Stack](https://raw.githubusercontent.com/catherinesdataanalytics/LearnFromBest/master/pics/tech_flow_V4.png)

 * **Data Ingestion**
-   - Raw data stored in github Archive, it will be downloaded with python and be transferred to HDFS.
+   - Raw data stored in github Archive, it is scheduled to be downloaded with python and Airflow and transferred to HDFS.
    - New coming data cleaning: use github Archive api and airflow scheduler to clean the updated new coming data and append to historical data in HDFS.
    - HDFS: All data will be stored to HDFS for data processing in spark.